-Medicare supplement insurance is an add-on to Medicare Parts A and B. It’s also called Medigap insurance, because it fills in for Medicare cost gaps.
-When you buy Medigap insurance, it will cover many of the out-of-pocket costs Medicare won’t pay for along with a few extras.
+Medicare supplement insurance is an add-on to Medicare parts A and B. It’s also called Medigap insurance, because it fills in for Medicare cost gaps.
+When you buy Medigap insurance, it’ll cover many of the out-of-pocket costs Medicare won’t pay for, along with a few extras.

-No. Medigap is not the same as a Medicare Advantage Plan (Part C).
+No. Medigap isn’t the same as a Medicare Advantage Plan (Part C).
 Medicare Advantage plans are an alternative to Medicare Parts A and B coverage.
-Medigap is an add-on to Parts A and B.
+Medigap is an add-on to parts A and B.

 Medigap comes in an alphabet of plans from A through N. Each policy offers a specific set of benefits.
 Insurance companies don’t have to carry every single kind of Medigap plan, but they all must at least carry Plan A.

-Medicare supplement insurance pays for costs you would normally be responsible for under Medicare, including:
+Medicare supplement insurance pays for costs you’d normally be responsible for under Medicare, including:

-Medigap may also pay for some services Medicare doesn’t cover, including the costs of medical care when you travel outside of the U.S.
+Medigap may also pay for some services Medicare doesn’t cover, including the costs of medical care when you travel outside of the United States.